 Prosecutors also said there was at least one other unidentified, unindicted portfolio manager who was a co- conspirator and part of the scheme with Newman and Chiasson.

-The government said in court filings that it had additional evidence that Newman, Chiasson and Horvath attempted to or did obtain material nonpublic information regarding 11 other companies not listed in the indictment, including Advanced Micro Devices Inc. (AMD); Taiwan Semiconductor Manufacturing Co.
-(2330); Texas Instruments Inc. (TXN); Intel Corp.
-(INTC) and Western Digital Corp.
-(WDC)
+The government said in court filings that it had additional evidence that Newman, Chiasson and Horvath attempted to or did obtain material nonpublic information regarding 11 other companies not listed in the indictment, including Advanced Micro Devices Inc. (AMD:US); Taiwan Semiconductor Manufacturing Co.
+(2330); Texas Instruments Inc. (TXN:US); Intel Corp.
+(INTC:US) and Western Digital Corp.
+(WDC:US)

 Horvath’s lawyer, Steve Peikin, asked in a Sept.
 6 letter to the court that the trial be delayed until January, based on the expanded case and additional evidence.
 He declined to comment yesterday on the latest filing.